geocoder-php/Geocoder/README.md

 ### Next version

-There is no new major version planned.
+There is no new major version planned at this time.

 Contributing
 ------------